Climate change and flooding

-Women and girls are more likely to live in poverty than men and face more discrimination and violence that can heighten during crisis or periods of instability.
+Women and girls are more likely to live in poverty than men and face more discrimination and violence, which can heighten during crises or periods of instability.

-- When disasters like flooding strike, women and children are more likely to die from drowning than men due to lack of resources, communication and in some instances, women are less likely to be able to swim than men.6 Up to four times as many women as men died in the tsunami of 2004.
+- When disasters like flooding strike, women and children are more likely to die from drowning than men due to lack of resources, communication and, in some instances, being less likely to be able to swim than men.6 Up to four times as many women as men died in the tsunami of 2004.
 In Indonesia, an average of 77% of the fatalities were women.7

-- Violence against women and girls (VAWG) including domestic violence tends to increase during disasters as existing social structures are weakened or destroyed.
-Women also tend to take on new roles in the aftermath of a crisis such as having to fetch water over larger distances putting them at additional risk.9 .
+- Violence against women and girls (VAWG), including domestic violence, tends to increase during disasters as existing social structures are weakened or destroyed.
+Women also tend to take on new roles in the aftermath of a crisis, like having to fetch water over longer distances, putting them at additional risk.9 .

-- Risk of early and forced marriages is high in the aftermath of climate-change-related disasters, as families face income and livelihood stresses and further poverty.
+- The risk of early and forced marriages is high in the aftermath of climate-change-related disasters, as families face income and livelihood stresses and further poverty.

 - Girls are forced to drop out of school as unpaid care and domestic responsibilities at home may increase.

 Why doesn't drought end when it rains heavily?

 It is common for areas that experience drought to also be susceptible to intense rains and flooding.

 For example, Somalia and parts of Somaliland can experience heavy rain, but they have also experienced more periodic droughts.
 These droughts have occurred due to shorter rainy seasons and sporadic and unpredictable rainfall.